DEI stands for diversity, equity and inclusion.

-Bedfordshire and Luton Community Foundation is proud to be leading the foundation sector nationally, in transforming the way we distribute funding to ensure it is equitable, transparent and representative.
+Bedfordshire and Luton Community Foundation is committed to transforming the way we distribute funding to ensure it is equitable, transparent and representative.

-We believe it is imperative for philanthropy to become more diverse, inclusive, and equitable in its practices for three main reasons:
+We believe it is imperative for philanthropy to become more diverse, equitable and inclusive in its practices for three main reasons:

 Understanding the impact of Covid 19 on marginalised groups.
 Analysing the latest research into the disproportional impact on specific communities and discussing how foundations can provide an appropriate response